CesaragsUC/caos-generator-net/README.md

 # caos-generator-net
-A Basic project to stress a k8s environment
+A Basic project to create a caos in  k8s environment and test you scaling.